Wednesday, 27 September 2023

 It’s now time to wrap up what’s been a long post.
 Some of what is referred to as AI appears to already be useful in drug discovery (especially in the early stages) although non-AI computational inputs will continue to be significant for the foreseeable future.
 I see a need for cheminformatic thinking in drug discovery to shift from big data (global ML models) to focused data (generate project specific data efficiently for building local ML models) and also see advantages in using atom-based descriptors that are clearly linked to molecular interactions.
 One issue for data-driven approaches to prediction of biological activity such as ML and QSAR modelling is that the need for predictive capability is greatest when there's not much relevant data and this is a scenario under which physics-based approaches have an advantage.
 In my view, validation of ML models is not a solved problem since clustering in chemical space can cause validation procedures to make optimistic assessments of model quality.
 I continue to have significant concerns about how relationships (which are not necessarily linear) between descriptors are handled in ML modelling and remain generally skeptical of claims for interpretability of ML models (as noted in NoLE, the contribution of a protein–ligand contact to affinity is not, in general, an experimental observable).

-Many thanks for staying with me to the end and I hope to see many of you at EuroQSAR in Barcelona next year.
+Many thanks for staying with me to the end and hope to see many of you at EuroQSAR in Barcelona next year.
+I'll leave you with a memory from the early days of chemical space navigation.

 Wednesday, 26 July 2023